DBaskov/BowlingApi/README.md

 https://docs.microsoft.com/en-us/dotnet/core/sdk

 and also install MongoDB and run it locally: https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials  You can use BowlingApi/BowlingApi/appsettings.Development.json file connection settings.

+BowlingApi/Properties/launchSettings.json will contain settings for running the API on your local, which includes portnumber of the application.

 You can also install Visual Studio 2019 IDE, where you can build and run the API and the unit tests (alternatively you can use .net core cli)